Data Publishing to data.gov

-When uploading a CSV file you will prompted to specify a file type, and it is important that you specify csv as the file type, and not .csv or something similar.
+When uploading to data.gov you will be prompted to specify a file type, and it is important not to include the "dot" filetype separator.
+So if it is a CSV file being uploaded it is important that you specify csv as the file type, and not .csv or something similar.
 Incorrectly specifying the file type will result in the API interface not being generated as part of the ingestion process.

 Notes regarding updating an existing dataset on data.gov.au

 If you wish to replace an existing resource with a new version ensure that whenever possible the new file continues to use the same structure.
 Developers and others are able to access the resource via its UID (eg: [ ad5c6594-571e-4874-994c-a9f964d789df]).
-So if you overwrite a resource with a new file which is formatted differently or a different file type (replacing .CSV with an .XLS) you will run the risk of disrupting applications which utilise the resource.
+So if you overwrite a resource with a new file which is formatted differently or a different file type (replacing .CSV with an .XLS) you will run the risk of disrupting applications which utilise the resource (because the UID is likely to have changed).
 So if you do plan to restructure your data, add the new file as a different resource to the existing dataset.

 Manually Updating a Resource in an Existing Dataset